kuraudo2039/Unity-Chan-3D-shooting-game/README.md

 This game include a variety of asset and it isn't allowd Commercial use and Secondary distribution.
 So you can download and play this game but you must not sell and distribute it for others.

-If you want to use these CSharp cords,you can download them.
+If you want to use these CSharp scripts,you can download them.